 Open researcher and contributor IDs (ORCID) are recommended for authors.
 To receive ORCID, authors should register on the ORCID website available from: https://orcid.org.

-Reference citations in the text should be made with consecutive numbers in parenthesis (Vancouver style).
-References should be listed in the order of citation in the text, with the corresponding number.
+References should be cited with Arabic numerals in square brackets.
+References are numbered consecutively in order of appearance in text.
+References are limited to those cited in text and listed in numerical order.
 The reference style for journal articles is as follows : names of authors, full title of article, journal name abbreviated in accordance with MEDLINE, year, volume, and page numbers.
 List all authors when they are six or less; when they are seven or more, list the first six and add ‘et al.’.
 The names of all authors must be listed by the last name and the initials of the first and middle names.
 Papers in press may be listed with the journal name and tentative year of publication.
 The style for a chapter of a book is as follows: author and title of the chapter, editor of the book, title of the book, edition, volume, place, publisher, year, and page numbers.
 Cite unpublished data or personal communications in the text only and not in the reference list.
 Internet URLs should be as follows; authors’ names, website title, URL and the time of the latest update.
 All other references should be listed as shown in the Recommendations from ICMJE.
 Authors are responsible for the accuracy and completeness of their references.
-The maximum number of cited references should be 40 for original articles and 5 for letters to editor.
+The maximum number of cited references should be 40 for original articles, 20 for brief communications, 150 for reviews, and 10 for letters to editor.

 Examples of reference styles